-The Touareg Hybrid seats five on leather-upholstered seats.
-Power front seats are standard, as are heated seats for both the front and back rows.
+The Touareg Hybrid seats five and comes standard with leather upholstery, power front seats and heated seats in both the front and back rows.
 The back bench splits 60/40 and slides back and forth to increase cargo or passenger legroom.
 Most reviewers say the seats in front and back are all-day comfortable, though one wishes for more side support up front.

 - "The front seats are supportive, and the 60/40 folding rear bench seat slides fore-aft and reclines." -- Kelley Blue Book

 - "The seats are designed for long-haul comfort, rather than sporty bolstering, and they work well in this regard." -- Consumer Guide (2012)

 - "The seat bottoms seem contoured for the wider hips of the fairer sex and need some additional lateral bolstering." -- Car and Driver (2011)